SnoringCatGames/surfacer/README.md

     -   Surfacer currently depends on this additional framework.
     -   See the Scaffolder [README](https://github.com/snoringcatgames/scaffolder/README.md) for details on setting it up.
 -   Add the [Surfacer](https://github.com/snoringcatgames/surfacer/) library to your `addons/` folder.
--   Define `Surfacer` as an AutoLoad (in Project Settings).
+-   Define `Su` as an AutoLoad (in Project Settings).
-    -   It should point to the path `res://addons/surfacer/src/surfacer_config.gd`.
+    -   It should point to the path `res://addons/surfacer/src/su.gd`.
-    -   It should be the second AutoLoad in the list, just after `Gs` (for Scaffolder).
+    -   It should be the second AutoLoad in the list, just after `Sc` (for Scaffolder).
 -   Configure both the Surfacer and Scaffolder frameworks by calling `SurfacerBootstrap._initialize_framework` at the start of your Main Scene.
 -   Include `*.json` under "Filters to export non-resource files/folders" in your export settings.